 2. 6 steps of the modern B2B buyer's journey

-4. 4 factors to consider when deciding which strategy to use
+4. 4 factors to consider when deciding which digital marketing strategy to use

-5. Best practices for creating your B2B marketing strategy
+5. Best practices to create and effective B2B marketing strategy

 What is B2B marketing?